FAIRmat-NFDI/pynxtools/docs/tutorial/writing-an-application-definition.md

       nameType: partial
       exists: optional
       doc: |
-        Describes one processing step that converts raw detector pixel data to the calibrated interference pattern.
-Replace 'ID' with a short identifier, e.g. 'pixel_calibration' or 'background_correction'.
+        Describes one step in the processing chain that converts raw detector pixel data to the calibrated interference pattern stored in ``interference_pattern``.
+The 'ID' suffix in the group name is replaced by a short identifier chosen by the writer, e.g. 'pixel_calibration' or 'background_correction'.
+Multiple NXprocess groups may be present; their order is given by sequence_index. sequence_index(NX_INT):
-        Multiple NXprocess groups are allowed; their order is given by sequence_index.
+        doc: |
-      sequence_index(NX_INT):
+          Sequence index of processing, for determining the order of multiple NXprocess steps.
+Starts with 1.
-        doc: Order of this step in the processing chain (1-based). description(NX_CHAR):
+      description(NX_CHAR):
         doc: Free-text description of what this step does. program(NX_CHAR):
         exists: optional
-        doc: Name of the software used.
+        doc: Version string of the software.
       version(NX_CHAR):
         exists: optional
       date(NX_DATE_TIME):